-- 1. Camp ends at 2:00 p.m. for all campers, and Extended Day will be available from 2:00-4:00 daily for mini-campers only.
-All campers who leave must be signed out by a parent or pre-approved care-taker. - 2.
+- 1. Camp ends at 2:30 p.m. for all campers, and Extended Day will be available from 2:30-4:30 daily.
+All campers who leave must be signed out or checked out by a parent or pre-approved care-taker. - 2.
 At dismissal time, counselors will stay with their campers.
-Mini-campers not picked up within that time frame will be signed into Extended Day and parents will be billed the appropriate fee, \$18 an hour.
+Campers not picked up within that time frame will be signed into Extended Day and parents will be billed the appropriate fee, \$13 an hour.

-Before any person other than the regular drop-off/pick-up person may take a child from the property, we must have a signed note or phone call from a parent with that person's name and arrival time, even if the person is listed on the emergency card.
-That person may be required to show a picture ID before we can allow the child to leave.
-If we do not have a note or phone call from a parent, the child will not be allowed to leave the property with that person.
+Before any person other than the regular drop-off/pick-up person may take a child from the property, we must be notified at drop-off, have a signed note, email or phone call from a parent with that person's name and arrival time.
+That person will be required to show a picture ID before we can allow the child to leave.
+If we do not have notification from a parent, the child will not be allowed to leave the property with that person.